canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/Homeworks/week2.sec1.5.to.1.8.md

 | 7.    | 1 * 0   | 0      |
 | 8.    | 1 * 1   | 1      |

-Every digit will sum with itself which means result of every codition will be '0'.
+Every digit will sum with itself which means result of every condition will be '0'.

 > _Hint: Rule '1' and '4' on the above._